Anxiety Art Therapy Activities: 15 Ways to Feel Calm Now

 When we see nature, it tends to soothe us.
 So drawing something still gives our minds a sense of stability and when we are in a stable mindset, we are more relaxed and in control of our emotions.

-I drew a tree while I was in the park.
+I drew a tree while I was in the park (then colored it digitally).
 Being in nature calms me down, especially parks because they are very quiet and have limited distractions.
 Not to mention the fresh air!
 I can concentrate while listening to the natural sounds around me, a technique of practicing mindfulness.

 Try doing or taking these anxiety art therapy activities outside and see how you feel afterwards!